apibot-org/apibot-site/content/docs/Quickstart.md

 *   URL: $(url)/1.1/statuses/user_timeline.json?count=100&screen_name=twitterapi
 *   Method: GET

+And add a new header:

+* authorization: $(token), using the previous variable created on the Extract Body node.

 Now you should be able to execute the API Requests

 {{<figure src="/img/docs/get-user-timeline.png" caption="User Timeline">}}